-The EFG International Board of Directors determines the overall group risk appetite.
+The EFG International Board of Directors determines the overall Risk Management Framework, Risk Appetite Framework and related policies.
 It has delegated responsibilities for risk oversight activities as follows:

-- The Risk Committee of EFG International's Board of Directors is responsible for overseeing Executive Management's implementation of the Group Risk Appetite policy, reporting on the state of risk culture in the group, and interacting with and overseeing the Chief Risk Officer and the Chief Compliance Officer.
-The Committee's work includes oversight of the strategies for capital and liquidity management as well as the management of all relevant risks, such as credit, market, liquidity, operational and reputational risks, in order to ensure they are consistent with the stated risk appetite.

-- The Audit Committee of EFG International's Board of Directors is responsible for the oversight of: (i) the financial and business reporting processes, including the selection and application of appropriate accounting policies, (ii) the integrated internal control systems for financial reporting as well as the internal controls of areas beyond financial reporting, (iii) tax risks, and (iv) the internal and external audit processes.
+- The Risk Committee of EFG International's Board of Directors is among others responsible for overseeing Executive Management's implementation of the Group Risk Appetite Framework, reporting on the state of risk culture in the group, and interacting with and overseeing the Chief Risk Officer and the Chief Compliance Officer.
+The Committee's work includes oversight of the strategies for capital and liquidity management as well as of the management of all relevant risks, such as credit, market, liquidity, operational and reputational risks, in order to ensure that they are consistent with the stated risk appetite. - The Audit Committee of EFG International's Board of Directors is responsible for the oversight of: (i) the financial and business reporting processes, including the selection and application of appropriate accounting policies, (ii) the integrated internal control systems for financial reporting as well as the internal controls of areas beyond financial reporting, (iii) tax risks, and (iv) the internal and external audit processes.

-At the EFG International management level, the ultimate responsibility for the implementation of policies and compliance with procedures lies with the Executive Committee and delegated committees it has established:
+At the EFG International management level, the ultimate responsibility for the implementation of all internal regulations with the Executive Committee and the delegated committees it has established:

-- EFG International's Executive Committee has responsibility for the implementation of, and compliance with, risk related policies, procedures and internal regulations which also include operational, legal and reputational risks.

-- EFG International's Asset and Liability Committee is responsible for the management of EFG International's consolidated balance sheet.
-In particular, it is responsible for the management of EFGI market risk exposure and liquidity, as well as to ensure effective liquidity contingency planning.

-- EFG International's Operational and Regulatory Compliance Committee is responsible for the oversight of matters relating to operational, regulatory and compliance risks as well as corporate governance matters.
-It includes responsibility for the monitoring of the regulated asset management businesses associated with the discretionary management of assets.
-The Regulatory and Advisory Compliance team ensures through a network of Fiduciary and Suitability Committees that the holdings of discretionary and advisory portfolios managed or advised adhere to the mandate in place, to the Group Limits Directive and to the strategy that applies to the relevant model portfolio.
-These committees also ensure that whatever is purchased on behalf of clients under advisory agreements is suitable for them, conforming to the head office Suitability Directive.
-The same team also ensures through a network of Local Product Committees that all products or securities sold to clients or bought for them have been through the appropriate approval process.
-Fiduciary and Suitability Committees and Local Product Committee, which in turn send their minutes to the Executive Committee and the Risk Committee.

-- EFG International's Financial Risk Committee is responsible for the review of incurred market, credit, concentration and liquidity & funding risk exposures and the structures in place for monitoring and reporting them, including compliance with policies and procedures, as well as exposures relative to limits.
-The Financial Risk Committee is also responsible for the overall stress test program encompassing trading and banking book portfolios.
+- EFG International's Executive Committee has responsibility for the implementation of, and compliance with, all risk related internal regulations. - EFG International's Asset and Liability Committee is responsible for the management of EFG International's consolidated balance sheet.
+In particular, it is responsible for the management of EFGI market risk exposure and liquidity, as well as to ensure effective liquidity contingency planning. - EFG International's Operational, Regulatory & Compliance Committee is responsible for the oversight of matters relating to operational, regulatory and compliance risks as well as corporate governance matters.
+It's responsibility also includes the monitoring of the regulated asset management businesses associated with the discretionary management of assets.
+The Conduct Risk team ensures through the establishment of regular reporting to the centre and a network of Fiduciary & Suitability Committees that the holdings of discretionary and advisory portfolios managed or advised adhere to the mandate in place, to the relevant Group internal regulations and to the applicable asset allocation strategies.
+This setup also ensures that whatever is purchased for clients is suitable for them, in conformity with the relevant Group internal regulations.
+The Conduct Risk team also ensures through a network of Local Product Committees that all products or securities sold to clients or bought for them went through the appropriate approval process.
+Local Fiduciary & Suitability Committees and Local Product Committees report their findings respectively to the Group Conduct Risk and the Group Product Committee, which in turn report to the Executive Committee and the Risk Committee through the report of the Head of Legal & Compliance. - EFG International's Financial Risk Committee is responsible for the review of incurred market, credit, concentration and liquidity and funding risk exposures and the structures in place for their monitoring and reporting, including compliance with internal regulations, as well as exposures relative to limits.
+The Financial Risk Committee is also responsible for the overall stress test programme encompassing trading and banking book portfolios.